LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[READING-RECS-A]] - Philosophical readings that I want to share with all my friends
 - [[RECYCLING-A]] - Avoided CO2 emission for recycling & avoided production for various materials
 - [[REGENERATION-A]] - Regenerative practices are not combinable with militarism
-- [[RENEW-MINING-A]] - The energy transition requires massive mining which leads to desastrous outcomes
+- [[RENEW-MINING-A]] - The energy transition requires massive mining
 - [[REPAIR-A]] - The connection between repairing consumer devices and human relationships
 - [[REPAIR-B]] - Right to repair - main things
 - [[REPAIR-E-BIKE-A]] - No Title